This post may contain affiliate links. I may earn a commission if you make a purchase from these links.

 – A way to stick them to your window (a dab of water-soluble school glue or some clear tape would work)

 – Leaf outlines.
-I’ve included a free printable of leaf outlines further below.
+I’ve included a free printable of leaf outlines below.
 You could also draw them free handed.

 Start by taking a laminating pouch and opening it up.